samboy/ChessVariantResearch/TurtleShell/README.md

 then, my then roommate said my board looked like a “Turtle Shell”, which is why this variant is called “Turtle Shell Chess”.

+It took me 28 years, but I have *finally* formalized the rules for “Turtle Shell Chess”.

 # The board

 This Chess variant is played on a board using a tiling which combines